tylerpaulallen/TapIn/SETUP.md

 3. Select **Tools → Board → ESP32S3 Dev Module**

 ### Firmware Configuration
-The firmware authenticates Block 52 of sector 13 on the MIFARE Classic 1K card using a shared sector Key A. The key must match the key provisioned on your institution's cards.
+The firmware authenticates to a specific sector on the MIFARE Classic 1K card using an A sector key.
+The key must match the key provisioned on your institution's cards.
 Set the key in the firmware before flashing:

 ```cpp
 uint8_t keyA[6] = { 0xXX, 0xXX, 0xXX, 0xXX, 0xXX, 0xXX };